 Tens of thousands of metres have also been installed at water, gas, electricity and nuclear sites around the UK.

-In addition, Zaun has supplied 250m of enhanced 2.4m high ArmaWeave and just under 100m of SR1 rated 358 fencing around an internal compound.
+In addition, Zaun has supplied 250m of enhanced 2.4m high ArmaWeave and just under 100m of SR1 rated 358 fencings around an internal compound.

 The total order, including security gates and bollards, could reach £700,000.

-In the UK, the data centre market has sustained double digit growth since 2012, fueled by strong demand from the technology, media and telecom industries and a growth in hybrid cloud services.
+In the UK, the data centre market has sustained double-digit growth since 2012, fueled by strong demand from the technology, media and telecom industries and growth in hybrid cloud services.

 Its unique properties add substantial resistance to cutting attacks with hand, powered and non-contact tools.
-The tight mesh pattern provides no climbing aids, again limiting the potential for intrusion.
+In addition, the tight mesh pattern provides no climbing aids, again limiting the potential for intrusion.

-In a further development, ArmaWeave raking fence has been approved for use with a range of microphonic PID cable systems after testing for many months at an MoD facility.
+The ArmaWeave raking fence has been approved for use with a range of microphonic PID cable systems after testing for many months at an MoD facility in further development.